Get Your Family Dispute Case Packet — Private, Fast, Affordable

 Legal Framework Governing Arbitration in New York

-In New York State, the legal support for arbitration in family law stems from statutes that recognize the enforceability of arbitration agreements, provided certain conditions are met.
+In New the claimant, the legal support for arbitration in family law stems from statutes that recognize the enforceability of arbitration agreements, provided certain conditions are met.
 The Domestic Relations Law (#236) and the New York Civil Practice Law & Rules (CPLR) outline the parameters for valid arbitration clauses, emphasizing voluntary consent and mutual agreement.
 Notably, New York courts uphold arbitration for issues such as child custody and visitation if the agreement aligns with the best interests of the child and complies with applicable laws.
 Federal laws, including the Federal Arbitration Act (FAA), further reinforce enforceability, creating a strong legal foundation for arbitration in family disputes.

 It is important to understand that arbitration cannot override certain legal protections designed to safeguard the welfare of children and vulnerable spouses.
 Therefore, legal counsel experienced in New York family law is crucial for ensuring arbitration agreements are compliant and enforceable.